 - A provider of professional services may not be selected on the basis of competitive bids, but rather on basis of demonstrated competence and qualifications to perform the service and for a fair and reasonable price.

 Departments must use the most current version of the Exclusive Acquisition Justification form **available on the Purchasing Forms and Templates web page.
 Information on the form must be typed and alterations to the form will not be accepted.
 Completed forms must be emailed to the department’s Purchasing Office buying team.

 - Exclusive Acquisition Justification Form**

-- Exclusive Acquisition Justification (EAJ) Form Instructions**
+- Exclusive Acquisition Justification (EAJ) Form Instructions and Samples**